-A tightly sealed vent, door or windows will allow less cold air to enter a building, fresh air will enter a building only through controlled means, such as the air handling system, and it is easier to maintain propper static pressure control.
-In winter, poorely sealed dampers, door and windows will greatly affect heating.
+A tightly sealed vent, door or windows will allow less cold air to enter a building, fresh air will enter a building only through controlled means.
+In winter, poorely sealed doors and windows will greatly affect heating.
 Maintaining and replacing worn weatherstripping and broken windows will generate heating savings.